IJSComplexMatter/dtmm/doc/quickstart.rst

    >>> beta, phi, intensity = dtmm.illumination_rays(0.1,4)

-which constructs direction parameters (beta, phi) of input rays of numerical aperture of 0.1 and with approximate number of rays of Pi*2*2.
+which constructs direction parameters and intensity (beta, phi, intensity) of input rays of numerical aperture of 0.1 and with approximate number of rays of Pi*2*2.
 It defines a cone of light rays, where each ray originates from a different evenly distributed angle determined from the position of the pixel in a diaphragm of a diameter specified by the second parameter (e.g. 4).
 Therefore in our case

 .. doctest::